-Amanda C. Przespolewski, DO, assistant professor in the Department of Medicine, completed a hematology-oncology fellowship at Roswell Park Cancer Institute and did her residency training in internal medicine at Jacobs SMBS.
+Amanda C. Przespolewski, DO, assistant professor in the Department of Medicine, completed a hematology-oncology fellowship at Roswell Park Comprehensive Cancer Center and did her residency training in internal medicine at Jacobs SMBS.
 Przespolewski earned her medical degree at Lake Erie College of Osteopathic Medicine and her bachelor’s degree in biology from Canisius College.
-She is a hematologist at Roswell Park Cancer Institute.
+She is a hematologist at Roswell Park Comprehensive Cancer Center.
 She also has an active translational research program.

 Joshua S. Russell, MD, clinical assistant professor in the Department of Psychiatry, dedicates a significant portion of his work to collaborative care.
 He provides consultations to pediatricians with the goal of increasing their comfort level in working with children’s psychiatric concerns.

 Michael C. O’Brien, MD, clinical instructor in the Department of Emergency Medicine, was chief resident in emergency medicine and completed fellowship training in EMS medicine, both at Jacobs SMBS.
 As medical director for Erie County Department of Homeland Security and Emergency Services, he provides medical support for local emergency medical services, fire and law enforcement agencies.
 His research has centered around cardiac arrest outcomes and prehospital resuscitation.
 O’Brien earned his medical degree from the University of Illinois College of Medicine.